AWegnerGitHub/awegnergithub.github.io-content/2022_12_07_garden_two_year_review.md

 I can't get them all to grow at once, like I mentioned above.
 But, if I could get a tomato, a pepper and a couple other plants, I have a nice set of plants that I could use all at once.
 That is assuming that they all sprout.

 I keep looking for this.
-Until then, I turn my subscription on and off for about three months at a time, because otherwise I just get to many seeds to utilize and I don't need to buy a subscription for seeds that have an increasingly common failure rate.
+Until then, I turn my subscription on and off for about three months at a time, because otherwise I just get too many seeds to utilize and I don't need to buy a subscription for seeds that have an increasingly common failure rate.

 ## Garden Hardware

 The garden hardware has held up really well.
 I did replace the original DC30 pump with the upgraded DC40 pump about six months ago.
 I did this because I kept getting nutrient build up in my tubing and along the bottom of my trays.
-Theorectically, the more powerful pump should solve this problem.
+Theoretically, the more powerful pump should solve this problem.
 At the end of my current harvest I'll have a better idea of how well it's worked, but I haven't had to do an emergency tube cleaning because the water couldn't get past the build up, so that is a positive.